henrikbostrom/crepes/README.md

 ## Documentation

-For complete documentation, see [here](https://crepes.readthedocs.io/en/latest/).
+For complete documentation of the `crepes` package, see [here](https://crepes.readthedocs.io/en/latest/).

 ## Quickstart